ryanbarringtoncox/request_threader/README.md

 # Request Threader

 This program is configured to query ebay for given search words via http.
-It simulates browser user typing in search keyword and then writes the returned html locally.
+It simulates a browser user typing in search keyword and then writes the returned html locally.
 This is a testing experiment and the script will be genericized further if useful.

 ## Basic Usage